asabaylus/react-command-palette/examples/sampleAtomTheme.md

 Try it on [CodeSandbox](https://codesandbox.io/s/hfqjn)

-For example, to style the CommandPalette using CSS Modules, do:
+For example, to style the CommandPalette create a CSS _className_ that maps your theme's names with their counterpart's key:

 ```js
 import React from "react";